KristianGonzalez84/Kristian---userAuthenticationSystem/README.md

 # UserAuthenticationSystem #
-- Using a lot console log, to show the power it has when gathering data from development -
+- Using a lot console logs, to show the power it has, when gathering data in development